bouzouidja/MobilityDB-AWS/README.md

 - In the Access keys section, choose Create access key.

 - To view the new access key pair, choose Show.
 You will not have access to the secret access key again after this dialog box closes.
 Save the access key id and the secret access key somewhere.
-Now run aws configure and copy past them in their corresponding parameter
+Now run AWS configure and copy past them in their corresponding parameter

 ```bash
 aws configure